Career advice

 7. Machine Learning Fundamentals

-• Understanding different types of learning
+• Understanding different types of learning approaches

-• Feature engineering and selection
+• Feature engineering that improves model performance

-• Model evaluation techniques
+• Rigorous model evaluation techniques

 8. Communication Skills

-• Writing clear documentation
+• Writing documentation others can actually follow

-• Delivering engaging presentations
+• Delivering presentations that engage non-technical audiences

-• Active listening and stakeholder management
+• Active listening that builds stakeholder trust

 9. Problem-Solving & Critical Thinking

-• Breaking down complex problems
+• Breaking down complex problems into manageable parts

-• Developing systematic approaches
+• Developing systematic approaches to solutions

-• Making data-driven decisions
+• Making truly data-driven decisions

-• Identifying patterns in complex data
+• Spotting patterns others miss in complex datasets

 10. Domain Knowledge & Industry Expertise

-• Industry-specific challenges and opportunities
+• Understanding industry-specific challenges and opportunities

-• Relevant regulations and compliance
+• Knowledge of relevant regulations and compliance requirements

-• Industry data sources and standards
+• Familiarity with industry data sources and standards

-• Sector-specific AI use cases
+• Recognizing sector-specific AI use cases

-• Business process knowledge
+• Business process knowledge that provides context

 Taking Your Next Steps